-RQBE remuneration and reward framework is outlined in the table below :
+RQBE remuneration and reward framework is outlined in the table below:

-Total remuneration and rewa ard framework Component Design Purpose and link to strategy Fixed remuneration Consists of Annual Base (Fixed Salary) and expressed as Rupees currency as an annual amount.
+Total remuneration and rewa rd framework Component Design Purpose and link to strategy Fixed remuneration Consists of Annual Base (Fixed Salary) and expressed as Rupees currency as an annual amount.
 Retention and attraction - market competitive.

-Whether required by local employment law or not, an amount paid in favour of the employee to a sovereign or private fund, expressed as a percentage of base salary, as a retirement benefit Other guaranteed annual benefits like provision of health and welfare programs, superannuation or pension contributions, Term Insurance, Accident Insurance, Gratuity and the applicable taxes thereon or other non-cash awards Delivered in accordance with terms and conditions of employment Positioned at a level that reflects the contribution and value to the Company and as required by each geographic market with a target generally at the 50th percentile but may be within a range of 25th - 75th percentile Recognises capability, scope and complexity of business, expertise and performance of the individual Designed to provide a predictable 'base' level of remuneration Reviewed annually on 1 April or on promotion
+- Whether required by local employment law or not, an amount paid in favour of the employee to a sovereign or private fund, expressed as a percentage of base salary, as a retirement benefit - Other guaranteed annual benefits like provision of health and welfare programs, superannuation or pension contributions, Term Insurance, Accident Insurance, Gratuity and the applicable taxes thereon or other non-cash awards - Delivered in accordance with terms and conditions of employment - Positioned at a level that reflects the contribution and value to the Company and as required by each geographic market with a target generally at the 50th percentile but may be within a range of 25th - 75th percentile - Recognises capability, scope and complexity of business, expertise and performance of the individual - Designed to provide a predictable 'base' level of remuneration - Reviewed annually on 1 April or on promotion

+STI: cash

-STI: cash Cash award for delivering short-term performance over a 12 month period based on Group ROE and/or divisional RoAC targets, County GWP and PMP objectives Participation is limited to senior leaders at levels 0 - 3 All eligible employees have a potion of their STI award determined by the Group statutory ROE result RoAC will be calculated as the divisional management-basis profit divided by allocated capital, consistent with externally validated economic capital models All eligible participants have 20% of their incentive based on a balanced scorecard of financial and non-financial KPIs/objectives that is relevant to their role 67% of any STI awarded will be delivered in cash.
-The STI rules provide suitable discretion to the Remuneration Committee to adjust any formulaic outcome to ensure STI awards appropriately reflect performance Rewards performance over a short-term period - aligned and linked to annual business plans, risk-adjusted financial metrics and PMP objectives Links to performance - achievement of financial targets based on Group and divisional performance, giving clear alignment with shareholders Group statutory ROE and divisional RoAC are solid measures of profit for which to evaluate executive performance STI opportunity for executives has reduced as a result of re-balance of incentives to the longer term The STI plan focuses on financial performance however the introduction of a balanced scorecard of individual KPIs will consider a broader view of performance and specific strategic priorities.
-The scorecard is aligned to QBE's/ RQBE's business plans and measures objectives in the following categories: value creation, performance, transformation, people and risk management Component Design Purpose and link to strategy
+- Cash award for delivering short-term performance over a 12-month period based on Group ROE and/or divisional RoAC targets, Country GWP and PMP objectives - Participation is for all employee's basis their evaluation of annual performance - All eligible employees have a portion of their STI award determined by the Group statutory ROE result - RoAC will be calculated as the divisional management-basis profit divided by allocated capital, consistent with externally validated economic capital models - All eligible participants have their incentive based on a balanced scorecard of financial and nonfinancial KPIs/objectives that is relevant to their role - All of the STI awarded will be delivered in cash. - The STI rules provide suitable discretion to the Remuneration Committee to adjust any formulaic outcome to ensure STI awards appropriately reflect performance

+- Rewards performance over a short-term period - aligned and linked to annual business plans, risk-adjusted financial metrics and PMP objectives - Links to performance achievement of financial targets based on Group and divisional performance, giving clear alignment with shareholders - Group statutory ROE and divisional RoAC are solid measures of profit for which to evaluate executive performance - STI opportunity for executives has reduced as a result of re-balance of incentives to the longer term - The STI plan focuses on financial performance however the introduction of a balanced scorecard of individual KPIs will consider a broader view of performance and specific strategic priorities.
+The scorecard is aligned to QBE's/ RQBE's business plans and measures objectives in the following categories: value creation, performance, transformation, people and risk management